manojo/manojo.github.com/_posts/2015-01-26-shortcut-fusion-part1.md

 ---
 {% include JB/setup %}

-Last [time]({% post_url 2015-01-15-essence-of-fold %}), we discovered that `fold` is one of the basic recursion schemes.
+Last [time]({% post_url 2015-01-15-essence-of-fold %}), we discovered that `fold`
+is one of the basic recursion schemes.
 It is a generic way to evaluate recursive types.
 This high level of genericity is very handy in practice: in this series of posts on fusion, I will try to show why.

 Fusion, aka deforestation
 -------------------------

-In programming languages, fusion refers to the act of removing intermediate data structures in a program.
+In programming languages, fusion refers to the act of removing intermediate data structures in aprogram.
 We want to do this so that less memory is allocated, and hopefully performance of the program is improved as well.
 We concentrate in this series on lists.
 Here is an example of a program one might want to fuse:

 {% highlight scala %}
 def dotproduct(xs: List[Int], ys: List[Int]): Int = {